parthagrawal9/SpotifyReplicaUI/README.md

             - It includes Top 10 Songs list and Top 10 Artists list.

             - If the user is logged in he will get an option of rating the song and adding a new song and artist. ( login is must for rating and adding new song/artist)

+            - Without login user can only see top 10 songs and artists but cannot rate songs and add new songs/artists.

         2. newsong (path: localhost:4200/#/newsong)